Veil-of-Aether/worldbuilding/structures.md

 ### Forest Sanctuary
 The Forest Sanctuary is located in Erdewald Forest, just south of Gaia Village and near the edge of Verbotenholz.
 This structure was once a bastion against Dolmordai’s forces during the War of Fallen Glory, but is now rather overgrown.

+### Embercradle Ruins
+Located in Fire Province, the Embercradle ruins are the remains of Embercradle Manor, the ancient dwarf lords lived in.
+The mansion was used for strategizing and was eventually attacked and nearly destroyed during the War of Fallen Glory.
+The manor was never repaired and left to ruin.
+Over the years, many monsters have made the ruins their home.